girdharshubham/girdharshubham.github.io/_posts/2020-09-26-terraform-bullets-and-samples.md

 The argument "region" is required, but no definition was found.

 {% endhighlight %}
-We can ignore the this error as it is benign.
+We can ignore this error as it is benign.
 We're going to pass provider specific values using env vars.

 ## Step 7.
 Export variables and create a Terraform plan
 {% highlight shell %}